Lake- and Surface-Based Detectors for Forward Neutrino Physics: Supplemental Methods and Tables

 \subsection{Neutrino Flux Profile}

 For this study, the forward neutrino flux at SINE and UNDINE is approximated as the ATLAS forward neutrino flux provided in Ref.~\cite{forward-nu-flux}.
+We do not expect large differences in the flux at CMS and LHCb, as local magnetic fields and absorbing materials along the forward direction are similar between the different interaction points~\cite{Kling:2021gos,Buontempo:2018gta}.

-The left panel of \cref{fig:flux-energy-profile} shows the energy distribution of these neutrinos for the different hadron-production models discussed in \cref{sec:rates}.
-One can see relatively large uncertainties in the neutrino flux from charm hadrons, which become dominant for neutrino energies of $E_\nu \approx 1\,{\rm TeV}$.
+The left panel of \cref{fig:flux-energy-profile} shows the energy distribution of the LHC neutrino flux for the different hadron-production models discussed in \cref{sec:rates}.
+One can see order-of-magnitude uncertainties in the neutrino flux from charm hadrons, which become dominant for neutrino energies of $E_\nu \approx 1\,{\rm TeV}$.
 The right panel of \cref{fig:flux-energy-profile} shows the neutrino flux per unit area as a function of transverse distance from the beamline at both SINE and UNDINE.
 We also show the transverse profile of FASER$\nu$, SINE, and UNDINE, corresponding to the height of each detector: 12.5\,cm, 7.77\,m and 12.5\,m, respectively.
 Despite the longer baselines of SINE and UNDINE compared to FASER$\nu$, the larger transverse profile allows each detector to envelop a larger slice of the forward neutrino flux.